 I had always been one of those people who could pick up a pad of paper, a pencil and start writing, going with the flow of whatever happened to appear on the page.

 The problem was that I would eventually run out of steam.
-I would have an idea for a story in mind, begin to write and then after a while, become distracted with other things, put down my pencil and not pick it up again.
+I would have an idea for a story in mind, begin to write and then after a while, become distracted by other things, put down my pencil and not pick it up again.
 I would quickly lose interest in what I had been working on and move on to something else.

 I had felt stuck like this for a long time, and I wondered what was wrong with me that I should feel such a passion for writing while, at the same time, be unable write anything with substance.

 Then I decided to try to make a dreaded outline.
 Dreaded of course, because I had always thought that creating an outline before sitting down to write would leave me creatively flat, that all of the fizz – everything that was fun about writing would be sapped dry by the time I came to creating the actual story.